 Whichever instance happens to start last will not function:

 Nov 18 19:23:28 openvpn: UDPv4 link local (bound): [AF_INET]192.168.197.153:1194 [...]
 Nov 18 19:24:03 openvpn: TCP/UDP: Socket bind failed on local address [AF_INET]192.168.197.153:1194: Address already in use

 So we need some way to either find a free port or, if possible, make the client pick a random source port insetad.

-#3 Updated by Pierre POMES almost 9 years ago
+#3 Updated by Pierre POMES over 9 years ago

 Yes, the directive is "local_port" in config.xml: